tonsky/tonsky.me/site/blog/hiring-ai/index.md

 Following are the main _red flags_ in test assignments that should be __avoided__:

 - The assignment was read and understood in full.
+- All parts are implemented.
-- Industry-standard languages and frameworks are used.
+- Industry-standard tools and frameworks are used.
 - The code is split into small, readable functions.
 - Variables have descriptive names.
 - Complex parts have comments.